-If you have decided it is time to end your marriage, please contact Hills Nolan.
+If you have decided it is time to end your marriage, please contact Nolan Persaud.
 To arrange a consultation, send us an e-mail or call 1 905-571-1774.
 From our offices in Oshawa we represent clients throughout the Durham Region, located in the east end of the Greater Toronto Area.

 A marriage contract is a legal document created either before or during the marriage that describes in detail what will happen if a couple separates, or if one or both members of the couple dies.
 How will the assets and debts be divided?
 What happens to the children?
 How much will be paid or received in spousal support?
 Many people refer to marriage contracts as prenuptial agreements.